EOEPCA/resource-registration/docs/user-guide/harvester-tutorial-intro.md

 ![example workflow BPMN](../img/harvester-tutorial/bpmn-example-workflow.png)

 The tutorial is split into three parts.

+1. [Workflow design with BPMN](harvester-tutorial-part1.md)
-[In the first part](harvester-tutorial-part1.md), you will create the BPMN representation of the workflow shown above.
+   - In this part you will create the BPMN representation of the workflow shown above.
 The result of this will be an XML file containing the BPMN model.
-You can skip the modeling part and download the final BPMN model [here](../img/harvester-tutorial/example-workflow.bpmn), if you want to jump at the worker implementation immediately, which is described in [part 2](harvester-tutorial-part2.md).
-Finally, the BPMN workflow model and the worker implementation will be deployed and the workflow will be executed in [part 3](harvester-tutorial-part3.md) of the tutorial.

-1. [Workflow design with BPMN](harvester-tutorial-part1.md)
+If you want to skip the modeling part, the final BPMN model can be downloaded [here](../img/harvester-tutorial/example-workflow.bpmn).
 2. [Worker implementation with Python](harvester-tutorial-part2.md)
+   - In this part, the worker will be implemented which contains the logic to be executed for each part of the workflow.
 3. [Deployment and workflow execution](harvester-tutorial-part3.md)
+   - Finally, the BPMN workflow model and the worker implementation will be deployed and the workflow will be executed.